-3. AUDIO AND VIDEO PARTICIPATION: Cameras must be turned on throughout the course, and course participants need to be visible throughout the course.
+3. AUDIO AND VIDEO PARTICIPATION: Cameras must be turned on throughout the course, and course participants must be visible throughout the course.
 If purchasing a new camera, be sure to install your camera in advance of the course.
 If you have problems getting your camera to work with Zoom, you may need to uninstall Zoom and then re-install Zoom after connecting your camera.

 4. UNINTERRUPTED PARTICIPATION: Course participants should arrange to participate from a private space in their home or office free from interruptions or extraneous noise.
 While some may have children or pets at home or work who may interrupt once or twice during the course, constant interruptions will make learning more challenging and may be disruptive to the course itself.

 5. ZOOM INSTRUCTION: There will be a required Zoom meeting scheduled before the course starts to allow everyone to make sure they can properly connect and participate.
 This will be a chance to check that all of our computers/tablets, cameras and microphones work as well as teach a few basics about Zoom course participation.
 We will not be able to accommodate Zoom connectivity problems during class time.

 6. ZOOM INVITATIONS: If you are new to Zoom, please know you do not need to have a Zoom account to participate in the course.
 You will be sent a link and will be able to click the link to join the class.
 If you haven’t already done so, you will need to download Zoom software to your computer or tablet which can be found at www.zoom.us, and this software is free.
 Please be sure to update your Zoom software within one month of the start of the course as outdated Zoom software may not work properly.
 While not necessary for participating in the course, you can also sign up for a free limited Zoom account and practice using Zoom before the course starts.